 Prof. Mark Fenster of Levin College of Law at University of Florida, on government transparency.

-I am now booking guests for the spring quarter of 2014, so if you have any suggestions, please let me know by emailing me at firstname.lastname@example.org.
+I am now booking additional guests for the fall quarter of 2014, which begins in June, so if you have any suggestions, please let me know by emailing me at firstname.lastname@example.org.
 Meanwhile, thank you for listening and I hope that you enjoy the shows as much as I enjoy doing them!